tejasvi/xapian-gsoc-proposal/proposal.rst

 **Describe any existing work and concepts on which your project is based.**

   Plenty of papers have been published to demonstrate the potential of semantic databases to improve text based search considerably.
 WordNet is a well developed and widely used such lexicon which is to be integrated into Xapian.
-There are multiple fronts to start the integration.
-Currently, query expansion, incremental search, weighting scheme, and an inbuilt synonymn dictionary will be most rewarding areas.
+There are multiple fronts possible to add the integration.
+Currently, query expansion, incremental search, weighting scheme, and an inbuilt synonymn dictionary will be most rewarding areas to start with.

   The project is sub-divided such that to ensure modularity at small levels.
 Broadly speaking, first goal will be to create a handy interface to WordNet.
 Since full integration will extend beyond the project, the  base class demands high extensibility.
-Therefore multiple integration prospects are considered while prototyping.
+Therefore future integration prospects are considered while prototyping.
 After the interface is developed and tested, each incorporation opportunities can be targeted one by one.

 **Do you have any preliminary findings or results which suggest that your approach is possible and likely to succeed?**

+  The advantages of incorporating lexical information are evident from the fact that currently most web search engines uses some form of natural language processing.
+As the searchable data increases, topics become more important than keywords.
+Context aware searches require lexicon to *tokenize** topics.
+A 2012 research demonstrated the advantages of contextual searches both quantitatively and qualitatively over keyword based.
+    `Children's web search with Google: the effectiveness of natural language queries <https://dl.acm.org/citation.cfm?id=2307121>`_
+  Additionaly abundant research has been done to exploit the WordNet data to improve *recall* and *precision* concurrently though they affect each other inversly in general.
+Following are few representative papers attesting to it.
     `Using WordNet and Lexical Operators to Improve Internet Searches (paywall)<https://dl.acm.org/citation.cfm?id=613476>`_ `Query expansion via wordnet for effective code search <https://ieeexplore.ieee.org/iel7/7066219/7081802/07081874.pdf>`_ `The informative role of WordNet in open-domain question answering <https://dingo.sbs.arizona.edu/~sandiway/csc620/eggers.pdf>`_

 **What other approaches to have your considered, and why did you reject those in favour of your chosen approach?**